 Compare exchange rates before you travel

 Before you travel, find out the exchange rates in the country you’re visiting and in Switzerland.
 You can now find this information for a lot of countries either online or using an app.
 This will give you a good starting point for finding out how much you’ll pay for a specific currency in specific countries.
 This will help you weigh up your best options and keep track of your costs.
 Most banks offer a currency calculator to help you do this.
 You can actually withdraw euros from Swiss ATMs.
 If you need other currencies, however, you will generally have to visit your bank or an SBB railway station counter.

 Withdrawing money by debit card

 If you want to withdraw money from your account when you’re abroad, the rule of thumb is that you should use your debit card.
 This is because the fees you will pay for withdrawing cash are much lower than if you use a credit card.
-You could also use the Swiss Bankers Travel card, if you have one.

 When should I pay by debit card and when by credit card?

 Simply put, it is advisable to withdraw cash by debit card and pay for goods by credit card, as this is the most cost-effective option.